MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 In this task, you will perform the following changes to the form:

-- adding a filter to the contact lookup to only show contacts that belong to the selected account
+- add a filter to the Contact lookup to only show Contacts that belong to the selected Account

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.